Launch Flows and set cool-offs without code

-Collections provide air traffic control functionality using limits, cool-offs, and priorities.
-For example, Collections can determine the frequency and timing of a group of Flows to avoid overwhelming users e.g. only show one announcement per day, or space out in-app upsells.
+Collections also provide governance and orchestration through air traffic control functionality.
+This includes controls like limits, cool-offs, and priorities.
+For example, Collections can determine the frequency and timing of a group of Flows to avoid overwhelming users e.g. only show one announcement per day, space out an in-app upsell campaign.

 Frigade comes with a default Collection called Dialogs.
 The Dialogs Collection is built-in to the Frigade SDK and can be used to launch Frigade Announcements, Surveys, and other Dialog-based components without updating your product codebase.